List of One Tree Hill characters: Victoria Davis

 Brooke later confronted her about the attack/robbery to which Victoria vehemently denied any involvement in.
 She was shocked to see that Brooke carries a gun with her and explained that she never wanted a child, that she wanted everything Brooke has and that when she could not have it, she decided to end her husband's dream of having a son.
 Brooke was disgusted with her mother and gave the company over to Victoria who subsequently fired Millicent and closed the Tree Hill Clothes Over Bros store.
 Victoria returns to Tree Hill after "Clothes over Bros" is failing without Brooke's' help.
 She manages to convince Brooke to come back with a 51% share, and after previously being shunned by Sam because of her unkindness, also manages to befriend Sam, as shown at the end when she comforts Sam while she cries over Jack's departure.
-At the end of season 6, she and Brooke reconcile when Victoria admits she should have loved her more than she loved the company.
-She returns in the seventh season and onsantly picks up on the slight romantic feelings between Julian and Alex Dupre and warns her daughter to be careful.
+At the end of Season 6, she and Brooke reconcile when Victoria admits she should have loved her more than she loved the company.
+She returns in Season 7 and instantly picks up on the slight romantic feelings between Julian and Alex Dupre and warns her daughter to be careful.
 She and Brooke eventually clash once more over the future of the company.
-Victoria is the one who also learns of Millicent's drug addiction and one night when she and Alex leave TRIC, she calls the cops and reports Millie as a drunk driver and she is arrested.
+Victoria is the one who also learns of Millicent's drug addiction and one night when she and Alex leave TRIC, she calls the cops and reports Millie as a drunk driver, and she is arrested.
 However, just when Millie is about to have the book thrown at her, Victoria comes to her defense and gets her off, as well as offering her old job back as long as she kicks the habit and never steals from C/B again.
-She then hires a new designer for the companies new men's line "Clothes 4 Bros" named Alexander Coyne.
+She then hires a new designer for the companies' new men's line "Clothes 4 Bros" named Alexander Coyne.
 Victoria also speaks to Julian and tells him to fight for Brooke as their relationship begins to dissolve.
 She and her daughter then have another heart to heart where Victoria admits that she is getting "soft."
 She is caught performing oral sex on Alexander at Quinn's photo gallery opening, and admits as much to the tabloids, which at first thought Brooke was involved.

-At the beginning of season eight, it is discovered Victoria and Millicent have been defrauding Clothes Over Bros. and its investors.
+At the beginning of Season 8, it is discovered Victoria and Millicent have been defrauding Clothes Over Bros. and its investors.
 Victoria pleads guilty to save her daughter and Millicent and is sent to federal prison.
 She is released near Thanksgiving and is invited to dinner at the Scott house by Sylvia Baker.